 It wouldn’t be fall without pumpkins and while this gourd is commonly used for fall decorating, here are a few fresh ideas to consider.
 Pumpkins are readily available at grocers and street stands during this season in a good selection of sizes.
 This mixture of sizing makes for more interest when working with a tablescape or dressing a mantel.

 Paint a collection of pumpkins and gourds in an eggshell base paint to add fall flair to a room.
-Succulents, another huge trend for this year, compliment unadorned pumpkins both as a topper and as a décor companion for a coffee table or kitchen island.
+Succulents, another huge trend, to compliment unadorned pumpkins both as a topper and as a décor companion for a coffee table or kitchen island.
 Geometric and block print treatments for the home have also been popular for the last few years.
 Why not use pumpkins as a vessel and paint them to match the trend?
 Keep pumpkins all one size and sort in a bowl or use numerous sizes and mix in with carved pumpkins for the season.

 Whether you decorate your doorstep with pumpkins or deck your whole home for the season, many fall trends are waiting to sharpen your life with a warm glow.
 I cannot wait to paint pumpkins, add some textural warmth to my home and brew up a batch of apple cider.